Flow Matching Calibration for Simulation-Based Inference under Model Misspecification: Experiments

-All experiments demonstrate that our method consistently outperforms both baselines, quantitatively and qualitatively.
-In Figure~\ref{fig:boxplots}, we observe that even on the simple \TaskA~task, our approach achieves better performance than plain NPE and fine-tuned \MFNPE.
+\paragraph{Comparison to baselines.} All experiments demonstrate that our method consistently outperforms all baselines, quantitatively and qualitatively.
+In Figure~\ref{fig:boxplots}, we observe that for the \TaskA~task, our approach achieves better performance than plain NPE, fine-tuned \MFNPE, and \ROPE.
 This gap becomes more striking in Figure~\ref{fig:kde_plot} (second row), where both NPE and \MFNPE~produce multimodal posteriors even when the true posterior is unimodal.
 In contrast, our method yields unimodal posteriors that are better calibrated and centered on the ground-truth parameter $\bm{\theta}^*$, and this even for a low calibration size.
-For more complex tasks, such as \TaskB~and \TaskD, NPE fails to capture the intricate dependencies between parameters and observations—even when $N_{\text{cal}} = 1000$.
-In these cases, our method achieves superior performance in both $j$C2ST and $W_2$, while also exhibiting lower variance across calibration seeds compared to \MFNPE~(Figure \ref{fig:boxplots}).
+For the \TaskB~and \TaskD\ tasks, NPE fails to capture the intricate dependencies between parameters and observations—even when $N_{\text{cal}} = 1000$.
+In these cases, our method achieves superior performance in both $j$C2ST and $W_2$, while also exhibiting lower variance across draws of the calibration data set compared to \MFNPE~(Figure \ref{fig:boxplots}).
 Figure~\ref{fig:kde_plot} further illustrates that \MFNPE~often produces overly sharp posterior distributions in one or more dimensions, yet fails to recover the true parameter $\bm{\theta}^*$.
 In contrast, our method consistently recovers $\bm{\theta}^*$ with higher accuracy.
 We hypothesize that this behavior stems from the \MFNPE~training procedure. \MFNPE~learns a neural encoder $h_{\omega}(\bm{x})$ to extract latent representations from simulated data $\bm{x}$.
 During fine-tuning, however, this encoder is evaluated on real observations $\bm{y}$, whose distribution differs from that of $\bm{x}$.
 This distributional shift leads to erroneous latent representations $h_{\omega}(\bm{y})$, and consequently to biased posteriors.
 While this issue diminishes as $N_{\text{cal}}$ increases, it remains pronounced at small calibration sizes ($N_{\text{cal}}=10$ or $50$).
 The \TaskB~task provides further evidence supporting this analysis.
 The misspecification arises from exponential damping, which predominantly affects the estimation of the oscillation amplitude $A$, as seen in Figure \ref{fig:kde_plot} (first row).
 In contrast, the estimation of the frequency $\omega_0$ remains accurate, since it is less sensitive to the damping mismatch.
-Finally, in the real-world tasks (\TaskC~and \TaskD), our approach yields substantially better results at small calibration sizes, particularly in terms of $W_2$, and remains competitive or superior for larger calibration sets.
-We provide additional visualizations of the posterior estimates for these tasks in Appendix~\ref{app:plots_metrics}.
+In the real-world tasks (\TaskC~and \TaskD), our approach yields substantially better results at small calibration sizes, particularly in terms of $W_2$, and remains competitive or superior for larger calibration sets.
+Appendix~\ref{app:plots_metrics} provides additional visualizations of the posterior estimates for these tasks. {The impact of our correction is also illustrated in Figures \ref{fig:before_after_gaussian} to \ref{fig:before_after_lt}, comparing the posteriors before and after calibration.}